havardhvestbo/GreenHouseApp/README.md

 is incredibly tedious.
 But with the advancements in wireless technology, we can develop sensors that record and transmit this information automatically.
-It's important that greenhouses keep their temperature and humidity stable, as the range of ideal temperature and humidity is 20-24 degrees and 80-95% respectively. (ref) Our main target is greenhouses, but our solution could also be implemented into other domains and fields if needed.
+It's important that greenhouses keep their temperature and humidity stable, as the range of ideal temperature and humidity is 20-24 degrees and 80-95% *[respectively](https://learn.eartheasy.com/articles/top-10-greenhouse-gardening-mistakes/)*.
+Our main target is greenhouses, but our solution could also be implemented into other domains and fields if needed.
 The sensor nodes can operate just as good in a house, office building or an engine room.
 This makes our application versatile,